lmrl-bio/lmrl-bio.github.io/index.md

 ## Participate

 LMRL will be featuring some of the best efforts in biology and machine learning to spur the next generation of data-driven biological problem-solving.
-An emphasis on interpretable representations learning of structure and principles will be applied to work on the level of the **Genome, Molecule, Cell, System, and Phenome**.
+An emphasis on interpretable learning of structure and principles will be applied to work on the level of the **Genome, Molecule, Cell, System, and Phenome**.
 To join the conference, [submit a short abstract](https://lmrl-bio.github.io/call) and [apply for a travel award](https://lmrl-bio.github.io/travel) by September 20. _A call for posters will follow the call for abstracts._

 <a href="https://twitter.com/lmrl_bio?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-count="false">Follow @lmrl_bio</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>